The Palace Theatre

 About this performance

 An evening to celebrate the genius of the legendary composer.
 Featuring music from A Chorus Line to Sophie’s Choice with iconic songs like The Way We Were, What I Did for Love and more!
-This multi-media event with exclusive clips of Marvin Hamlisch will be hosted by Terre Blair-Hamlisch.
+This multi-media event with exclusive clips of Marvin Hamlisch will be honoring Terre Blair-Hamlisch.

 The Kevin Cole Trio